 City of Hope.
-In 2003, we licensed from the City of Hope on an exclusive basis various U.S. patents that provide protection for CMV-related polynucleotide based vaccines, including TransVaxTM and CyMVectinTM vaccine candidates.
+In 2003, we licensed from the City of Hope on an exclusive basis various U.S. patents that provide protection for CMV-related polynucleotide based vaccines, including TransVaiXM and CyMVectinTM vaccine candidates.
 The agreement expires upon the last to expire of the patent rights licensed by us under the agreement, unless earlier terminated as set forth in the agreement.
-The City of Hope may terminate the agreement early, in accordance with notice provisions set forth in the agreement, if we cease to operate, fail to make payments when due or materially breach the agreement.
-Subject to certain conditions, we may terminate the agreement early at any time upon prior written notice to the City of Hope.
+The City of Hope may terminate the agreement early, in accordance with notice provisions set forth in the agreement is under the agreement early at any time upon prior written notice to the City of Hope.
 We are also obligated to pay a low double-digit percentage of any payments we receive from the sub-license of products that incorporate the licensed technology.
-As of December 31, 2015, we had paid the City of Hope \$5.5 million under the agreement.
+As of December 31, 2016, we had paid the City of Hope \$5.7 million under the agreement.

-As of December 31, 2015, the aggregate potential milestone payments that we could be obligated to pay under our active in-license agreements with Astellas, City of Hope and CytRx, total approximately \$106.1 million.
+As of December 31, 2016, the aggregate potential milestone payments that we could be obligated to pay under our active in-license agreements with Astellas, City of Hope and CytRx, total approximately \$106.0 million.
 These amounts assume that all remaining milestones associated with the milestone payments are met.
 Although we believe that some of the milestones contained in the in-license agreements may be achieved, it is highly unlikely that a significant number of them will be achieved.
 Because the milestones are highly contingent and we have limited control over whether the regulatory milestones will be achieved, we are not in a position to reasonably estimate how much, if any, of the potential milestone payments will ultimately be paid, or when.
 Additionally, under these in-license agreements, many of the milestone events are related to progress in clinical trials which will take several years to achieve.